ppzreboot/canvas-playground/README.md

 ### UI
 + a js code editor
 + a view to display the user input
-+ some built-in command (displaying the canvas api)
++ some built-in command (displaying the canvas api) (some code are uneditable and some are code snippet)